CU-Boulder-Course/CSCI-5828-FALL-2016/homework01.md

 did for computer hardware.

 Software project is intricate in nature.
-The essence of software entity is a constuct of interlocking and abstract concepts: data sets, relationships among data types, algorithms and functions' invocation.
-To precisely represent real system with software in detail is conceptually difffult.
+The essence of software entity is a construct of interlocking and abstract concepts: data sets, relationships among data types, algorithms and functions' invocation.
+To precisely represent real system with software in detail is conceptually difficult.

 <h3>Q2 - Accidental Difficulties </h3>
 According to Brooks \[[1](#ref1)\], Accidental difficulties are those
 >"attend its production but not inherent".

-There is a characteristic of accidential difficulties that they can be attacked by mutiple promising techniques: High-level languages, Time sharing and Unified programming environments.
+There is a characteristic of accidental difficulties that they can be attacked by multiple promising techniques: High-level languages, Time sharing and Unified programming environments.
 <h3>Q3 - Four Essential Difficulties </h3>

 - **Complexity** :
-The complexity of software is essential property, not a accidential one.
+The complexity of software is essential property, not a accidental one.
-Like digital computers themselves are complex in size, softwares are comprises of number of different elements, the communications among elements are nolinear so that make the software project unpreditable.
+Like digital computers themselves are complex in size, software are comprises of number of different elements, the communications among elements are nonlinear so that make the software project unpredictable.
-Most of the classic problem of
+Most of the classic problem of developing software derive from the the essential difficulty and its nonlinear increase with size.
+Complexity could be communication with team members, the difficulty of enumerating, and the unreliability.
+Besides, management problem could be annoying too.
 - **Conformity** :

 - **Changeability** :
 - **Invisibility** :